In this article, we’ll answer the question, “how many backlinks do I need to rank?”

 - Link to the web page from your homepage if you can.
 The homepage typically passes the most internal PageRank value.

 - Work on building more high quality backlinks to the homepage to increase the overall domain authority rather than individual pages.
+Use one of these top link building services if you need help with this SEO task.

 Following the above strategy will give your web pages the best chance possible for ranking high in the SERPs for your target keywords.
 And in many cases, you can achieve top 10 rankings without building a single backlink to the web page.